CarletonArchives/Filename-Cleaner/README.md

 ##Usage Instructions
+(Mac) Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon (PC) Open a command prompt by selecting Start/Run and typing cmd and Enter or Start/Programs/Accessories/Command Prompt.

+First navigate in your terminal to the folder in which DroidRunner.py is contained.
+- cd (path to folder containing name_cleanser.py)

-Run this program with the following syntax:
+Once in the folder containing name_cleanser.py run it with the following syntax:

     python name_cleanser.py [options] (path to directory to cleanse)

+or

+    python name_cleanser.py (path to directory to cleanse)

 #### Options:
 - These are optional, you can run the program without them
+- if you would like to use them, replace [options] with on eof the following
     - -h, --help
         - Will bring up a usage message
     - -d, --debug
         - will copy the directory that name_cleanser is being run on

 #### Input:
  - A full path to a directory OR a directory name in the same folder as data_accessioner.py.